Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like be in the next year or two?
-Failing to set achievable goals can hinder progress.
-Set clear short and long-term objectives, prioritizing those with the most impact on your career advancement.
-In order to increase job satisfaction make sure that your goals are in line with your personal needs.
+Have you got a crystal clear idea of where you want to be in the next year or two years?
+Setting goals that are realistic can slow progress.
+Establish clear long-term and short-term objectives, prioritizing those with the most impact on your career advancement.
+To increase your satisfaction at work make sure that your goals match personal interests.

 - Volunteer for work in the organization